For a new limited series art journal, Milk seeks works of visual art and writing by artist-mothers on the topic of motherhood. See below for details.

 Milk art journal Open Call

 We’re interested in work from people who are both mothers and artists.
 We understand some people may not like the term “mother” and you’re welcome to include details of that in your submission, but it does serve as a useful starting point.
+The point is that the artist should be reflecting on motherhood from the inside, rather than an observational, outside perspective.
 The word “artist” is also fraught but we’re interested in seeing work from people who take their artistry seriously—people who have been thinking about, improving upon, and producing their work for years.
 Work is expected to be at a high quality, suitable for an internationally engaged audience.

 We’re looking for visual art (photography, painting, illustration, collage, etc) and written work (essays, reports, poems, shower thoughts, stories, etc) on topics related to motherhood, such as: